Updated: Feb 21

 It's the same if you're a parent of a gender questioning or trans child.
 You want them to be happy, healthy and safe.

-If you're not a parent of a trans or gender diverse child (GDC), you likely don't know how challenging it is to get the support needed.
+If you're not a parent of a transgender or gender diverse child (GDC), you likely don't know how challenging it is to get the support needed.
 It is rarely easy, always exhausting and support is often not readily accessible.
+At the time of writing this, I was tired too.
+But that is why I write - to make it easier for anyone willing to take up this fight to help protect transgender children.
+And to debunk the myths that harm our children and fuel the fight to erase them.

 What can 'WE the community' do to inform ourselves to make it better for ALL parents?
 To be able to stand up and say NO to trans hate messages and transphobia.